Rendering

 scheduler.resetProfiling();

-import { applySchedulerPreset, captureSchedulerDebugSnapshot } from '@motion-core/motion-gpu/advanced';
+import { captureSchedulerDebugSnapshot } from '@motion-core/motion-gpu/advanced';

 const debugSnapshot = captureSchedulerDebugSnapshot(scheduler);